Analysis | Why Hong Kong’s Still Protesting and Where It May Go: QuickTake

 What began as a series of marches in Hong Kong against proposed legislation to allow extraditions to mainland China has grown into a broader challenge to Beijing’s grip on the city.
-The local government suspended the bill in June and declared it “dead” in July, but protests continued -- as did eruptions of violence in the global financial hub’s streets, subways and airport, resulting in more than 1,000 arrests.
+The local government suspended the bill in June and declared it “dead” in July, but protests continued -- as did eruptions of violence in the global financial hub’s streets, subways and airport, resulting in more than 1,100 arrests.
+The bill was finally withdrawn in September, but protesters’ demands have grown.
 Chinese troop movements have raised questions about how far the central government in Beijing is prepared to go to assert its authority over the city’s 7.5 million people.
 President Xi Jinping, on a visit to Hong Kong in 2017, warned that challenges to its rule wouldn’t be tolerated.

 1. Isn’t Hong Kong part of China?